Who’s cheaping out on V-Day?

 Think you’ll get better value from a dozen unarranged long-stemmed roses?
 Think again: that too has a higher markup come the 14th, jumping 26% to $63 from $50.

 Celebrating after February 14th isn’t the only way to stretch your dollar.
 Tips for an economical Valentine’s include:

 - Plan an experience.
-Show your sweetheart that you know how to pay attention by tailoring your gift to your date.
+Show your sweetheart that you pay attention by tailoring your gift to your date.
 Focusing on your partner’s interests blows the generic scheme of dinner and chocolates out of the water.
-Take your art-admirer on a trip to the museum.
+Accompany an art admirer on a trip to a local museum.
 Star-crossed lovers?
 Go stargazing.
-If your boo loves to learn, take a class together — cooking, pottery, whiskey tasting, you name it!
-Add a picnic to any of these and you’re golden.
-If you’ll have to wait until the weekend to go out, put your event tickets in a well written card and hand them to your lover on the 14th.
-Not only will they feel appreciated, they’ll have something to look forward to.
+If your lovebird likes to learn, take a class together — cooking, pottery, whiskey tasting, you name it!
+Add a picnic to any of these options, and you’re golden.
+If you’ll have to wait until the weekend to go out, put event tickets in a heartfelt card before handing them to your lover on the 14th.
+Your valentine will not only feel appreciated, but also have fun to look forward to.

 - Make dinner.
-This is a no-brainer for those on a strict budget.
-Not only does it save on cost, it takes effort, which is usually all that a Valentine is looking for.
-Plan a meal around your partner’s likes.
-There are literally millions of recipes on the internet for all kinds of diets and restrictions with ratings for taste and difficulty.
-If this seems overwhelming, just remember to KISS — Keep It Simple Stupid.
-Pasta and salad is perfectly acceptable, just don’t forget some wine, and dessert to round it out.
-Pick up some inexpensive tea candles or borrow from your friends to light some flames for your flame and you have a perfect evening without blowing the bank.
+A no-brainer for strict budgets, cooking in saves money and takes effort — which might be all your Valentine is looking for.
+Plan a meal around your partner’s tastes.
+Millions of recipes online cater to all types of diets and restrictions, with ratings for taste and difficulty.
+If it sounds overwhelming, just remember to KISS — Keep It Simple Stupid.
+Pasta and salad are perfectly acceptable, just don’t forget wine and dessert to round it out.
+Pick up inexpensive tealights for your flame, and you’ll bask in the perfect evening without blowing the bank.